Sustainability – the new societal and business imperative

 Global stakeholders from individual consumers to major corporations have identified sustainability – how global systems, biological or otherwise, endure and remain diverse and productive – as an important criteria in their decision making today and planning for the future.

-Calysta is creating new pathways to sustainable food.
-Calysta is achieving this using novel biological processes able to convert readily-available natural resources into high value products to meet rising global demand.
+Calysta is creating new pathways to sustainable feed, using novel biological processes able to convert readily-available natural resources into high value products to meet rising global demand.

 New Source of Sustainable Protein

 FeedKind protein can be a sustainable substitute for other proteins such as fishmeal and soy protein concentrate, which are currently the primary sources of protein used in commercial aquaculture.
 FeedKind protein can offer aquaculture feed companies a superior product, contributing to growth of the aquaculture industry with a significantly reduced environmental impact.